 Once darkness falls, the stark-white walls of Alys Beach glow with dozens of dazzling original art projections.

-Each year’s festival attracts digital artists, filmmakers, musicians, interactive designers, photographers, VJs, producers, celebrities, agency executives and fans of art, technology and architecture.
+Each year, the festival attracts digital artists, filmmakers, interactive designers, photographers, VJs, and fans of art, design, technology, and architecture.
 Thousands of dollars in cash prizes are awarded to artists, with digital submissions being received from as far away as Israel, Austria, Canada, Germany, London, India, France, Italy and China.

 Participating artists this year include: Tatsuru Arai, Zlatko Cosic, Ryan O’Hare, Jean-Michel Rolland, Roberto Palma (Photonic Light Studio), Katina Bitsicas, Karen Brummund, Carlos E. Vargas, Nastja Nykaza, IRRita, Eddie Lohmeyer, Jonathan McCabe, Joseph Forde, Jonah Allen, Carl Van Brunt, Manuel Palenque, Joshua Davis, Kyriakos Charalampides, Charlie Sutcliffe AKA Spookernox, Hunter Scully, Oli Turnpenney, Robert Krawczyk, Ian Gouldstone, Robert Seidel, Katerina Athanasopoulou, Sean Van Praag

 Prizes will be awarded to select works for the Best in Show ($5,000 prize) and Curator’s Choice ($2,000 prize) awards.
 Three honorable mentions ($1,000 prize each) will also be awarded.